DoofDilla/dillapoe2stat/README.md

 - **Smart visual output:** ASCII footer themes, richer emoji mapping, and optional "show all items" tables make the terminal dashboard more legible at a glance.
 - **Notification control:** A centralized `NotificationManager` feeds Windows toasts for startup, experimental waystone checks, map transitions, inventory scans, and session milestones.
 - **Configurable display tables:** New settings in `config.py` expose column widths, ASCII themes, and output preferences so you can tailor summaries without touching core code.
+- **OBS overlay mode:** Spin up a Flask-backed overlay server, drop Browser Source URLs into OBS, and keep stream viewers synced with your latest loot and session stats.

 ## Table of Contents
 - [Recent Enhancements](#recent-enhancements)